 The standard relay may be adjusted to operate from 90 to 140 volts 60 cycles (115 volts normal).
-One volt is the minimum change in voltage from the tacts should close and one half volt is the minimum change in voltage from the balance voltage at which the compounding coils should release.
+One volt is the minimum change in voltage from the balance voltage at which the relay contacts should close and one half volt is the minimum change in voltage from the balance voltage at which the compounding coils would release.